Oskilochka/go-task-management/README.md

 ## Overview

-The **Task Management System** is a simple RESTful API built using the Go programming language.
+The **Task Management System** is a RESTful API built using the Go language.
 This system allows users to perform CRUD operations on tasks, making it ideal for managing to-do lists or tracking project tasks.
 The project demonstrates the use of several Go libraries and approaches to build a robust, modular, and maintainable web service.

 ## Features
+- **User Authentication:**
+    - Register a new user with username, email, and password.
+    - Log in to receive a JSON Web Token (JWT) for authenticated requests.
+- **JWT-Based Authentication:** Secure endpoints with JWT, allowing access only to authenticated users.

-- **Create Tasks:** Add new tasks with details such as title, description, and status.
+- **Create Tasks:** Add new tasks with details such as title, description, status of completion.
 - **Read Tasks:** Retrieve a list of all tasks or specific tasks by ID.
 - **Update Tasks:** Modify existing task details.
 - **Delete Tasks:** Remove tasks from the system.
+- **User-specific Tasks:** Each user can only view, create, update, or delete their own tasks.

 ## Project Structure